Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: QNMT-DERIVED ANALYTICAL CRITERIA FOR FILTER DESIGN

 One can easily confirm that, when $\sigma_{1}=\sigma_{2}$, the zero appears between the modes ($\Omega_{1}<\omega_{o}<\Omega_{2}$), a feature often observed in interference phenomena, such as electromagnetically induced transparency (EIT)~\cite{maleki2004tunable, li2010coupled}.
-When $\sigma_{1}=-\sigma_{2}$, it appears on the side of the mode with the smallest loss rate ($\omega_{o}<\Omega_{1}$ if $\Gamma_{1}<\Gamma_{2}$ and $\omega_{o}>\Omega_{2}$ if $\Gamma_{2}<\Gamma_{1}$), while there is no zero if $\Gamma_{2}=\Gamma_{1}$ [explaining the lack of transmission zeros predicted by traditional CMT for two equal-loss coupled resonances~\cite{suh2004temporal} and in symmetric ``Fabry-Perot'' systems where all $\Gamma$'s are the same (Appendix~\ref{app_infinite-Gamma})].
+When $\sigma_{1}=-\sigma_{2}$, it appears on the side of the mode with the smallest loss rate ($\omega_{o}<\Omega_{1}$ if $\Gamma_{1}<\Gamma_{2}$ and $\omega_{o}>\Omega_{2}$ if $\Gamma_{2}<\Gamma_{1}$), while there is no zero if $\Gamma_{2}=\Gamma_{1}$ (explaining the lack of transmission zeros predicted by traditional CMT for two equal-loss coupled resonances~\cite{suh2004temporal} and in symmetric ``Fabry-Perot'' systems where all $\Gamma$s are the same~\cite{haus1984waves}).
 These points are illustrated in \Figref{Fig-C-background}(a).

-These conclusions can be extended to the scenario of multiple high-$Q$ modes: a real zero always occurs between two consecutive modes of same $\sigma_{n}$, there can only be an even (or zero) number of real zeros between two consecutive modes of opposite $\sigma_{n}$ and, below the lowest mode or above the highest mode, a zero can exist only if there is at least one change in $\sigma$-sign.
+These conclusions can be extended to the scenario of multiple high-$Q$ modes: a real zero always occurs between two consecutive modes with the same $\sigma_{n}$, there can only be an even (or zero) number of real zeros between two consecutive modes with opposite $\sigma_{n}$, and, below the lowest mode or above the highest mode, a zero can exist only if there is at least one change in the $\sigma$ signs.
+Examples of such high-order filters are given in Appendix~\ref{app_nonstandard_spectra}.